 As of July 1, 2007, Cypress Semiconductor Corporation, or Cypress, owned all 44,533,287 shares of our outstanding class B common stock, which represented approximately 56% of the total outstanding shares of our common stock, or approximately 51% of such shares on a fully diluted basis after taking into account outstanding options, and 91% of the total voting power of our outstanding capital stock.
 Our class B common stock has eight votes per share while our class A common stock has one vote per share.
 After giving effect to this offering, Cypress will hold 53% of the total number of shares and 90% of the voting power of our outstanding capital stock.
 Cypress, its successors in interest or its subsidiaries may convert their shares of our class B common stock into shares of our class A common stock on a one-for-one basis at any time.
-Prior to a tax-free distribution by Cypress of its shares of our class B common stock to its stockholders, the class B common shares will automatically convert into shares of our class A common stock if such shares are transferred to a person other than Cypress, its successors in interest.
+Prior to a tax-free distribution by Cypress of its shares of our class B common stock to its stockholders, the class B common shares will automatically convert into shares of our class A common stock if such shares are transferred to a person other than Cypress, its successors in interest or its subsidiaries.
 In the event that Cypress, its successors in interest and its subsidiaries collectively own less than 40% of the shares of all classes of our common stock then outstanding and Cypress has not effected a tax-free distribution of our class B common stock to its stockholders, each outstanding share of class B common stock will automatically convert into one share of class A common stock.
 If Cypress completes a tax-free distribution of our class B common stock to its stockholders, the distributed class B common stock will not convert into class A common stock.
 Cypress is not obligated to distribute to its stockholders or otherwise dispose of the shares of our class B common stock that it beneficially owns, although it might elect to do so in the future.
 In late 2006, Cypress announced that it was exploring ways in which to allow its stockholders to fully realize the value of its investment in SunPower.
 Since that date, Cypress has made public statements and taken actions that are consistent with these announcements.
-In May 2007, Cypress sold 7.5 million shares of our class B common stock to an unaffiliated third party in an offering pursuant to Rule 144 under the Securities Act.
-Upon the completion of that sale, such shares automatically, by their terms, converted into 7.5 million shares of our class A common stock.
-Cypress has agreed not to sell or distribute any of its shares of our common stock without the prior consent of Credit Suisse Securities (USA) LLC and Lehman Brothers Inc. until 60 days after the date of this prospectus supplement.
+In May 2007, Cypress sold 7.5 million shares of our class B common stock.
+Cypress has agreed not to sell or distribute any of its shares of our class B common stock without the prior consent of Credit Suisse Securities (USA) LLC and Lehman Brothers Inc. until 60 days after the date of this prospectus supplement.